spang-lab/LearnMHN/README.md

 from mhn.ssr import state_space_restriction, state_storage
 ```

-## Using the CUDA implementation for State-Space Restriction
+## Using the CUDA implementation of State-Space Restriction
 If your device has a Nvidia GPU, you can accelerate the computation of the gradient and score for
 State Space Restriction with CUDA.
 For that you have to have CUDA and the CUDA compiler